ubernostrum/akismet/docs/test_clients.rst

 Akismet clients.
 Both of these clients are configured by subclassing them and setting attributes to specify the desired behavior.

+For examples of using these test clients, see :ref:`the testing section of the usage guide <usage-testing>`.

 .. autoclass:: TestAsyncClient
 .. autoclass:: TestSyncClient